 Do I have to call CMP if the power goes off?

 - Our system helps us identify and respond to outages fast.
 It is still important for you to call and report your outage to automatically generate a work order for your individual location.
 The system will then help us to predict outage impacts, identify trouble and restore and verify complete restoration of an area.
 Back to TOP

 Are smart meters susceptible to damage from severe weather?

 - Any meter or piece of outdoor equipment is susceptible to damage from extreme weather conditions.
 To keep the system working properly, we start by selecting high quality equipment, including meters, and we perform regular inspection and maintenance.
-Because we will receive daily communications from the smart meters, we will be able to detect issues promptly.
+Because we receive daily communications from the smart meters, we are able to detect issues promptly.
 Back to TOP

-Will the smart meter interfere with my other household appliances such as computer routers, television signal, cordless phones, etc.
+Does the smart meter interfere with my other household appliances such as computer routers, television signals, cordless phones, etc.?

 Smart meters should not adversely affect the stability or performance of home wireless networks.
 Although WIFI network devices, including CMP’s smart meters, operate on the unlicensed 2.4 GHz frequency band, they don’t necessarily overlap on channels.
 In instances when they do overlap, different devices are designed to work in the presence of other radios using different protocols.